christian759/flet-ai-app/README.md

 - **Real-time Interaction**: Send and receive messages instantly for a smooth and engaging chat experience

- ### How It Works Assiste AI leverages the Flet framework for its development and includes several key components:
+ ### How It Works Flet AI leverages the Flet framework for its development and includes several key components:

 Dynamic Tab Management: Tabs are managed using global variables and event handlers, allowing smooth operations for creating, switching, and handling multiple tabs.